silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/01_Templates/02_Common_Variables.md

 title: Common Variables
-summary: Some of the common variables and methods your templates can use.
+summary: Some of the common variables and methods your templates can use, including Menu, SiteConfig, and more.

 # Common Variables